 The first CPF-PEI Educator of the Year was presented in 1984 to Claire Smitheron.
 Claire was instrumental in bringing French Immersion to PEI.

 In 2012 we celebrated 25 years of this program by awarding a special prize to Imelda Arsenault, the Director of Public Education, past Director of French programs.
 The party was hosted by Lt.
 Governor Franck H Lewis at Fanningbank.

-For these comments and more CPF PEI was happy to present April’s award in front of her students, fellow teachers and family on March 11.
-René Hurtubise, Director of French Programs, Department of Education, Early Learning and Culture were on hand to help make the presentation.
+On March 11 of 2019, CPF-PEI was happy to present April’s award in front of her students, fellow teachers and family.
+René Hurtubise, Director of French Programs, Department of Education, Early Learning and Culture was on hand to help make the presentation.

 April and the other teachers nominated with her is a testament to the excellence of educators in PEI.

 ” Mme.
 MacNevin builds pathways for her students to be creative thinkers, problem solvers, risk takers and collaborators.
 Students can depend on her to provide the guidance, tools, and space for learning. “-Colleague